THEVAPERSGUIDE

 Warranty30 days6 months

 The Inspector wins on features and price.
 The Vessel Pipe wins on build quality and portability.
-Choose based on priorities.
+Pick based on what matters more to you.

 vs. Standard Pen Batteries ($15-25)

-Basic pen batteries offer simplicity and portability but lack the Inspector's LCD display, wide voltage range, and dual activation.
-If you only need basic functionality, a $20 pen does the job.
-If you want more control and unique aesthetics, the Inspector justifies its premium.
+Basic pen batteries give you simplicity and portability but skip the LCD display, wide voltage range, and dual activation.
+If you just need basic functionality, a $20 pen does the job.
+If you want more control and a unique look, the Inspector justifies the extra cost.

 vs. Yocan UNI Pro 2.0 (~$35)

 The UNI Pro offers similar features (wide voltage range, preheat, display) in a more portable box mod form factor.
-It's lighter, more pocket-friendly, and adjusts to different cartridge widths.
+It's lighter, fits in pockets, and adjusts to different cartridge widths.
 The Inspector trades portability for the distinctive pipe design and conversation factor.

 Who Should Buy This